 CyberGhost proved to be reliable and fast on the performance front, delivering above-average speeds, especially on shorter hops.
 Longer distance connections saw speeds drop off slightly, but that’s not uncommon.

 The iOS app supports iOS 9 or better, and comes with four optimized profiles, although the interface is a bit clunky overall.
-This VPN service boasts 256-bit encryption and an automatic kill switch.
-The company does not log anything that could compromise your privacy.
+This VPN service boasts 256-bit encryption with all the standard protocols, including OpenVPN.
+Also, an automatic kill switch is available and the company does not log anything that could compromise your privacy.

-Aside from the free offering, there is also a 7-day free trial so iOS users can test out the full service.
-Out of the three available subscription plans, the three-year offering gives you the best value.
+CyberGhost offers a 7-day free trial, so iOS users can test out the full service.
+All three available subscription plans come with a 30-day money back guarantee, and the two-year offering is the best value proposition.
 The packages available are:

 Best VPN for streaming